Wildlife Resources (WLF)

 Prereqs: Instructor Permission

 Evolution, systematics, distribution, identification, and biology of birds, including current conservation efforts.
 Two days of field trips required.
-(Spring only)
+Typically Offered: Spring.

 Scholarly work; learning objectives include development and formal proposal of a specific project and conducting the project or research with the guidance of a faculty mentor.

 Review of social and biological context for current practice of wildlife management including a hands on wildlife management project.
 Three lectures and one lab per week; two days of field trips.
-(Spring only)
+Typically Offered: Spring.

 Preparation of thesis, exhibition, video, computer program, multimedia program, or other creative presentation based on research conducted under the guidance of a faculty mentor.